 Let's delve into the world of sapphires, from antique gems to sapphire engagement rings, and share our best tips for wearing this beautiful stone.

 Sapphire, and its cousin the ruby, is derived from the mineral corundum.
-During the gemstone formation process, which under natural conditions can take thousands or even millions of years, the corundum interacts with other minerals to take on a range of colors.
+During the gemstone formation process, which under natural conditions can take thousands or even millions of years, the corundum interacts with other minerals to take on a range of colours.
 Red corundum is known as ruby, and any other shade, including pink, white, yellow and blue, is considered sapphire.

 That's right, although sapphires are widely recognized for their deep blue hue, there are many varieties of this precious stone.
-Not only do they vary in color, but given that they're naturally occurring, their appearance will slightly vary too.
+Not only do they vary in colour, but given that they're naturally occurring, their appearance will slightly vary too.
 A sapphire's uniqueness shouldn't be a drawback, but rather an indication of its authenticity.

 A sapphire for every occasion